Convex-Dev/design/cad/values.md

 All CVM values MUST be **immutable**.

 This restriction is necessary from the perspective of maintaining integrity of the decentralised state.
 The property of immutability is also helpful from a performance perspective, since it means that CVM values can be safely cached and used in structural sharing of composite data structures.

+### Structural Sharing

+All CVM values which are data structure MUST support structural sharing of sub components if they have greater than `O(1)` size.

+This ensures that we can offer better than `O(n)` performance bounds for reads and updates of immutable structures (i.e. avoiding copy-on-write costs).
+Typically these costs should be either `O(1)` or `O(log n)` for most operations.

+This also ensures that Peers can safely store multiple versions of large data structures with minor changes while only incurring storage requirements that scale with the size of the changes.
+This is particularly important for Beliefs and Block Orderings, which may grow very large over time.

 ### Canonical Encoding